EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-iterate-and-retrieve-a-multi_index-table.md

 ### 2. Implement The `print(...)` Action

-Search the `user` name in the multi-index table using the primary index.
+Search for the `user` name in the multi-index table using the primary index.
 If found, print out the value of field `datum`.
 Otherwise raise an error with a custom message.
 In the contract definition add the following implementation for `print` action:

 ```cpp
   [[eosio::action]] void multi_index_example::print( name user ) {